Main Content

-A conservatorship occurs when a judge appoints a responsible party to manage another person’s daily life and financial affairs due to physical or mental disabilities or even old age.
+A conservatorship occurs when a judge appoints a responsible party to manage another person’s daily life and financial affairs due to physical or mental disabilities or old age.
 The person or organization appointed to care for this individual is the conservator.

 A general conservatorship is established for adults incapable of handling their finances and care.
 Limited conservatorships are set up for adults with developmental disabilities but do not require a higher level of care under the general conservatorship.